View across Matcha Mountain in Taiwan.

 • Guided hike along the Alangyi Historic Trail

-• Indigenous community visit in Laoqijia Village
+• Guided hike and visit to meet the indigenous community in Laoqijia Village

 • An expert English-speaking guide throughout